Swedish Americans: Swedish American holidays

 Midsummer is celebrated at the summer solstice, recognizing the longest day of the year.
 Many Swedes dress in traditional folk costumes, often with girls and women wearing flowered head garlands, and gather together to eat, sing traditional songs with bands playing, and dance around a maypole.
 Festivities begin with decorating the horizontal maypole as people gather to affix greenery first, then after thus covering most of the pole, they add various types of flowers until the whole pole is covered.
 The men then lift it upright while the women follow in a line behind singing as they walk around with the maypole.
 At the end of the song, the men place the maypole in a hole in the ground raising it to its final position.
 The celebrations in Sweden often last all day and night with food and alcoholic beverage accompanied with songs and snapsvisor.

+Cuisine

+In most parts of the United States without a significant Swedish community, the most familiar elements of Swedish American cuisine are the smorgasbord, Swedish meatballs and Swedish pancakes.
+IKEA also offers Swedish cuisine in the United States.

 Swedish American of the Year

 Annually a Swedish American of the Year is awarded through Vasa Order of America District Lodges 19 and 20 in Sweden.